Search Icon

 4.1

-How Do We Test A Broker's Fees?
+How Did We Test the Broker's Fees and Commissions?

 Plus500 offers tight spreads in some instruments, while others are average for the industry.
 We judged that Plus500 fees are average to competitive overall.